Color scheme: Complementary

+A complementary color scheme comprises two colors that combine to form gray, i.e. they are on opposite sides of the color wheel.
+Fully saturated complementary colors maximize color contrast.

+A split-complementary (also called compound harmony) color scheme comprises three colors, namely a base color and two colors that are 150 degrees and 210 degrees apart from the base color.
+The split-complementary color scheme has the same sharp visual contrast as the complementary color scheme but has less pressure.

 Analogous

 Analogous color schemes (also called dominance harmony) are groups of colors that are adjacent to each other on the color wheel, with one being the dominant color, which tends to be a primary or secondary color, and two on either side complementing, which tend to be tertiary.

-The term analogous refers to having an analogy or corresponding to something in particular.
-An analogous color scheme creates a rich, monochromatic look.
-It is best used with either warm or cool colors, creating a look that has a certain temperature as well as proper color harmony.
-While this is true, the scheme also lacks contrast and is less vibrant than complementary schemes.
+This usually translates to a three-color combination consisting of a base color and two colors that are 30 degrees and 330 degrees apart from the base color.
+A analogous color scheme tends to have a consistent temperature, comprising only warm or only cool colors.
+An analogous color scheme creates a rich, semi-monochromatic look.
+However, the scheme also lacks contrast and is less vibrant than complementary schemes.
 Red, reddish-orange, orange, yellow-orange is one example of a set of analogous colors.

-Accented analogous
+A near-analogous color scheme comprises three colors, namely a base color and two colors that are 60 degrees and 300 degrees apart from the base color.
+The near-analogous color scheme has the same consistency as the analogous color scheme but has more contrast in comparison.
+One example of a near-analogous color scheme would be red, yellow, and magenta.

-An accented analogous complementary scheme utilizes related hues lying adjacent on the color wheel with a hue directly opposite to these.
-This direct complement becomes the accent color, used to create a dominant color grouping of three similar colors accented with the direct complement (or the near complement) of one of them.
+An accented analogous color scheme adds the complementary color of an analogous color scheme as the accent color, used to create a dominant color grouping of three similar colors accented with the direct complement (or the near complement) of one of them.
 The complementary accent color creates an interesting contrast against the dominant color grouping.
 This scheme is frequently used to put a warm accent color with a cool analogous color palette, or a cool accent color with a warm palette.